 One in six Americans with employer-sponsored health insurance has had to make “difficult sacrifices” to pay medical bills in the last year, and half have put off a doctor’s appointment, filling a prescription or other necessary medical care due to cost.

 When employees are stressed about their finances, worried about a sick family member, or not receiving optimal healthcare themselves, they are less likely to be engaged and productive at work.
-Plus, employer healthcare claims (and premiums) will rise due to medical issues exacerbated by lack of proper care.
+Plus, employer healthcare claims (and premiums) will rise due to medical issues exacerbated by a lack of proper care.

 On the other hand: